210104-msbi-reston/SammyBaez-VirgilioIIagan-ChaseHovel-StephenPagdilao-Project2/BasketBallProject-Synopsis.md

 2. Data processing:
    * Find relationships between .CSV files
    * Remove null rows and exception handling to log it to a table
-   * Transform data and mapping columns to a centralized database
+   * Transform data and map columns to a centralized database
 3. Search and data scrap specific NBA player's overall statistics based on player name
 4. Search and data scrap each NBA player's overall statistics in a single team based on team name
 5. Search and data scrap specific NBA player's statistics in a specific year or a range of years